kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 The function `filea` of module `deb` takes 3 arguments: the name of the file to be written to (`"/tmp/tg_fn_find_str_tg"`) -- given by the name of the module (`tg`) and the name of the function (`find_str_tg`) -- and the debug string to be used (`integer_to_list(?LINE) ++ " Tg ~p~n"`) with parameters to be evaluated (`[Tg]`).

 In Erlang, you denote the number of parameters with a `/`.
-That is a kind of overloading mechanism; you can have functions with the same name and a different number of parameters.
+That is a kind of overloading mechanism; you can have functions with the same name and different number of parameters.

     %% ------------------------------------------ filea/3
     %% function filea/3